dzavalishin/phantomuserland/run/remote/README.md

 This directory contains scripts used to run Phantom on a remote computer.

 ## Prequisites

 *  Target PC wunning Ubuntu (or any Unix with grub as bootloader)
-*  Free disk partition on a target PC which can be formatted as Phantom disk - IDE, not SATA drive!
+*  Free disk partition on a target PC which can be formatted as Phantom disk - IDE, not SATA controller mode
 *  Network connection between this computer and target one
 *  Good to have: hardware watchdog for a target PC
 *  Good to have: serial connection to target serial port for debug info

 ## Configuration